VIEW BY MAJOR/CONCENTRATION

 Assistant Professors: J. Cunningham, M. Kromidas

-Anthropology is designed to provide students with a comprehensive understanding of human nature.
+Anthropology provides students with a comprehensive understanding of the human condition, across space and through time.
 It takes the broadest view of what it means to be human, integrating the study of biology and culture.
-With its global perspective and holistic approach, anthropology not only provides a solid liberal arts education, but prepares students for a wide range of occupations.
+With its global and holistic perspective, anthropology majors gain a solid liberal arts education which prepares them for a wide range of opportunities upon graduation.

-A major in anthropology allows students to develop a special awareness of ethnic and cultural differences and equips them with a variety of methods to address basic human concerns.
-In addition to preparing students for graduate studies, such training provides a strong background for careers in advertising, business, criminology, education, government and international service, journalism, public health, and psychology.
-The inter-disciplinary nature of anthropology also makes it an ideal minor for students in other programs who seek an appreciation of different cultural perspectives in this age of global economics.
+A major in anthropology allows students to develop a special awareness of the bio-cultural nature and temporal depth of the human species, cultural similarities and differences, and a detailed appreciation of the continuity and change which characterizes all human societies.
+Students develop the skills, investigative methods and knowledge needed to address basic human concerns.
+In addition to preparing students for graduate studies, such training also offers a strong background for careers in education, community and non-governmental organizations, governmental and international service.
+Anthropology may also serve as the required second major for teaching certification in elementary or early childhood education.
+Additionally, it makes an ideal minor for students in a variety of other programs who seek to gain an appreciation of cross-cultural dynamics and perspectives in a global age.

-The anthropology major gives students the flexibility to tailor a curriculum to fit their individual career goals and to prepare them for other specialty areas.
-An emphasis on “applied anthropology” is available to students who wish to examine specific problems related to modern human societies.
-The focus is on developing an understanding of existing cultural issues in a global context and identifying potential solutions.
-Students who choose an applied emphasis are encouraged by advisement to elect particular courses in other disciplines or to pursue a double major.
-Independent studies, field studies, and internships in archaeology, physical anthropology, and cultural anthropology are encouraged to provide students with opportunities to develop specialized knowledge in a major area of anthropological interest.
+The anthropology major gives students the flexibility to tailor a curriculum which fits their individual career goals and areas of interest.
+The focus is on developing an understanding of our bio-cultural nature by identifying potential solutions for cultural issues in a global context.
+Students are also encouraged through comprehensive, individualized advisement, to elect particular courses in other disciplines, pursue double majors, and/or join the Social Sciences Honors Track.
+Participation in independent research, field studies, and internships are supported and encouraged in order to provide students with opportunities to develop specialized skills in their chosen areas of anthropological interest.

 William Paterson University